hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step7-controller.md

-Now that we have a CRD to work with let's focus on the controller.
+Now that we have a CRD to work with let's focus on the controller to manage these _At_ resources.

 Click on this `controllers/at_controller.go`{{open}} file to open it in the editor.
 There are two tags to generate RBAC for the CRD, however this controller will need permission for Pods as well.